Post Adjudicatory Expansion Drug Courts

 Florida's Adult Post-Adjudicatory Drug Court Expansion Program deals with the underlying problem of substance abuse and addiction.
 In 2009 the Florida Legislature appropriated Edward Byrne Justice Assistance Grant (JAG) stimulus funding to the Office of the State Courts Administrator to expand adult post-adjudicatory drug courts to target offenders who would otherwise have been sent to prison.

-This program was previously funded by a federal grant.
-The grant period expired on June 30, 2013, and the State is providing continued funding of the program for FY 2013-2014.
+This program was previously funded by a federal grant, which expired on June 30, 2013.
+The State is funding the program with recurring dollars beginning July 1, 2014.